UN chief: Major UN achievement at 75 is no big power war

 “I am frustrated, of course, with the lack of international cooperation at the present moment.” he said. but “when I see that movement coming from the rank and file, coming from the communities, I feel confident that there will be hope for a different future of solidarity and unity.”

-Looking ahead at the U.N.’s next 25 years, Guterres said that “we need the same values that created the U.N. and the same values that are necessary today to be prevailing at that time.”
-He said those include equality, inclusiveness, respect for human rights and for the planet, international cooperation and the value “of recognizing the need for and the richness of diversity in our societies.”
+Looking ahead to the U.N.’s 100th anniversary in 2045, Guterres said one thing is clear: “We need the same values that created the U.N. and the same values that are necessary today to be prevailing at that time.”

+He thinks those values of equality, inclusivity, respect for human rights and for the planet, international cooperation and the value “of recognizing the need for and the richness of diversity in our societies” will still be there in 25 years.